farzadazma/farzadazma/README.md

 - 👋 Hi, I’m @farzadazma
 - 👀 I’m interested in Natural hazards, Climate change, Machine learning
-- 🌱 I’m currently learning Python, Machine learning
+- 🌱 I’m currently working as GIG specialist and wildfire risk expert
 - 💞️ I’m looking to collaborate on Wildfire effects on rainfall
 - 📫 How to reach me ...